 The second kind of change we consider is that of attitude formation, when an agent makes up her mind on some question by adopting some constraint on her attitudes and rejecting as impermissible all attitudinal states that are incompatible with it.
-She might, for instance, adopt a definite probability for some event on the basis of statistical evidence or adopt a particular preference for a holiday destination after reading through brochures.
+She might, for instance, adopt a definite probability for some event on the basis of statistical evidence or a particular preference for a holiday destination after reading through brochures.
 In doing so she does not simply revise each of the opinions she initially regarded as permissible, she entirely dispenses with those that are ruled out by the adopted constraint.
 So attitude formation leads to a reduction in the number of the agent's avatars.

-Formally, let E be any experience content that is consistent with the agent's prior state of mind, i.e. $S \cap E \neq \emptyset$.
-Let S_E^+ be her posterior state of mind after forming her opinions on the basis of E. Then we say that the agent changes her state of mind S by conservative opinion formation from E just in case:
+Formally, let E be any constraint specified extensionally (i.e. as a set of pairs of probability and desirability functions) that is consistent with the agents's prior state of mind, i.e. $S \cap E \neq \emptyset$ .
+Let $S_E^+$ be her posterior state of mind after forming her opinions on the basis of E. Then we say that the agent changes her state of mind S by conservative opinion formation from E just in case: